ntnyq/eslint-plugin-svgo/README.md

 - **type**: `boolean | string`
 - **default**: `undefined`

-Use an external config file, e.g: svgo.config.mjs.
+Use an external config file, e.g. `svgo.config.mjs`.

-Set to `true`, svgo will auto load config.
+Set to `true` to auto-load the config.

-Set to `path/to/your/svgo.config` to custom config file path.
+Set to `path/to/your/svgo.config` to specify a custom config file path.

 > [!NOTE]
-> If you use `svgoConfig`, any other rule options will be ignored unless no config file is found.
+> If you use `svgoConfig`, all other rule options will be ignored unless no config file is found.

 ##### path

 - **type**: `string`
 - **default**: `context.filename`

-Can be used by plugins, for example prefixids.
+Can be used by plugins, e.g. `prefixIds`.

 ##### multipass

 - **type**: `boolean`
 - **default**: `false`

-Pass over SVGs multiple times to ensure all optimizations are applied.
+Run multiple optimization passes to ensure all optimizations are applied.

 ##### floatPrecision

 - **type**: `number`
 - **default**: `3`

-Precision of floating point numbers.
-Will be passed to each plugin that supports this param.
+Precision for floating point numbers.
+This value is passed to each plugin that supports this parameter.

 ##### datauri

 - **type**: `'base64' | 'enc' | 'unenc'`
 - **default**: `undefined`

-Output as Data URI string.
+Output as a Data URI string.

 ##### js2svg

 - **type**: `object`
 - **default**: `undefined`

 Options for rendering optimized SVG from AST.
-Check [svgo/lib/types.d.ts](https://github.com/svg/svgo/blob/main/lib/types.d.ts) for details.
+See [svgo/lib/types.d.ts](https://github.com/svg/svgo/blob/main/lib/types.d.ts) for details.

-Options bellow are not supported:
+The following options are not supported:

 - `regEntities`
 - `regValEntities`